petezh/petezh.github.io/_posts/2021-06-18-time-tracking-su21.md

   </tr>
 </tbody>
 </table>

-Each of these categories is *roughly* normal, with obvious sections for smaller categories like meditation.
 One thing that caught my eye right away: shockingly, both my mean and median sleep time are exactly 8 hours.
 But, from the 25th and 75th percentiles, you can tell that the standard deviation is well over 1 hour.
 That's why I don't *feel* like I'm well-rested.[^2]

 #### Work, Sleep, Social